-At the early stage indicating that the idler pulley is failing, you will only hear a squeaky noise coming from the front of the engine.
+At the early stage, indicating that the idler pulley is failing, you will only hear a squeaky noise coming from the engine’s front.
 Inspect the idler pulley if you hear noise from the engine.

 The noise can be described as whining.
 Remove the serpentine belt and check the idler pulley for play or noise by spinning it by hand.

-You should replace a bad idler pulley immediately, to avoid future problems caused by complete idler pulley failure.
+It would be best if you replaced a bad idler pulley immediately to avoid future problems caused by complete idler pulley failure.

 What you will need